YukumoHunter/e3-molecule-diffusion/blogpost.md

 ![Generated molecule from the original model](imgs_blogpost\gen_molecule.png)

 ### Section 1.2: Motivation
 The discovery of novel molecules is a crucial step in the development of new products that can be used for drug discovery for the treatment of complex diseases, developing material science and other molecular design related fields.
-But finding new chemical compounds with desired properties is a challenging task, as the space of synthesizable molecules is vast and sear in it proves to be very difficult, mostly owing to its discrete nature (Cao and Kipf, 2022).
-Although conventional molecular design involves the use of human expertise to propose, synthesize and test new molecules, this process can be cost and time intensive, limiting the number and diversity of molecules that can be reasonably explored (Bilodeau et al., 2022).
+But finding new chemical compounds with desired properties is a challenging task, as the space of synthesizable molecules is vast and sear in it proves to be very difficult, mostly owing to its discrete nature [(Cao and Kipf, 2022)$ ^{[1]}$](#1--cao-n-d-and-kipf-t-2022-molgan-an-implicit-generative-model-for-small-molecular-graphs).
+Although conventional molecular design involves the use of human expertise to propose, synthesize and test new molecules, this process can be cost and time intensive, limiting the number and diversity of molecules that can be reasonably explored [(Bilodeau et al., 2022)$ ^{[2]}$](#2--bilodeau-c-jin-w-jaakkola-t-barzilay-r-and-jensen-k-f-2022-generative-models-for-molecular-discovery-recent-advances-and-challenges-wires-computational-molecular-science-125e1608).
 In deed, it has been estimated that the number of compounds that have ever been synthesized lies around $10^8$ while the total number of theoretically feasible compounds lies between $10^{23}$ and $10^{60}$ (Polishchuk et al., 2013).

 In light of this situation, modern deep learning techniques provides an alternative and more efficient approach to achieve this through generative models.
 There are two characteristics of deep learning that makes it particularly promising when applied to molecules: First, they can cope with “unstructured” data representations such as text sequences, speech signals, images and graphs.
-Second, deep learning can perform feature extraction from the input data, that is, produce data-driven features from the input data without the need for manual intervention ([Atz et al., 2021](https://arxiv.org/pdf/2107.12375)).
+Second, deep learning can perform feature extraction from the input data, that is, produce data-driven features from the input data without the need for manual intervention [(Atz et al., 2021)$ ^{[3]}$](#3--kenneth-atz-and-francesca-grisoni-and-gisbert-schneider-2021-ggeometric-deep-learning-on-molecular-representations)

 ## Section 2: Keypoints
 ### Section 2.1: Introduction to Graphs
-Concerning the use of deep learning techniques for molecules generation, according with Maziarz et al. (2022), early approaches relied on the textual SMILES representation and on the reuse of architectures from natural language processing.
+Concerning the use of deep learning techniques for molecules generation, according with [(Maziarz et al., 2022)$ ^{[4]}$](#4--maziarz-k-jackson-flux-h-cameron-p-sirockin-f-schneider-n-stiefl-n-segler-m-and-brockschmidt-m-2022-learning-to-extend-molecular-scaffolds-with-structural-motifs), early approaches relied on the textual SMILES representation and on the reuse of architectures from natural language processing.

-However, since 2018 we can observe the use of **Graph Neural Networks (GNN)** for this goal, as stated in Cao and Kipf (2022), due to the great improvements that were made on graphs in the area of deep learning during 2017 (Bronstein et al., 2017).
+However, since 2018 we can observe the use of **Graph Neural Networks (GNN)** for this goal, as stated in [(Cao and Kipf, 2022)$ ^{[1]}$](#1--cao-n-d-and-kipf-t-2022-molgan-an-implicit-generative-model-for-small-molecular-graphs), due to the great improvements that were made on graphs in the area of deep learning during 2017 [(Bronstein et al., 2017)$^{[5]}$](#5-bronstein-m-m-bruna-j-lecun-y-szlam-a-and-vandergheynst-p-2017-geometric-deep-learning-going-beyond-euclidean-data-ieee-signal-processing-magazine-3441842).
 Using graphs is convenient for this goal as this representation is able to encapsulate crucial structural information for molecules generation.
 Moreover, is has the benefit that all generated outputs are valid graphs (but not necessarily valid molecules).

 ![Exemplary molecular representations for a selected molecule a.
 Two-dimensional depiction b.
 Molecular graph (2D) composed of vertices (atoms) and edges (bonds).
 (Atz et al., 2021)](imgs_blogpost\graph_mol.png)

 ### Section 2.2: Introduction to  Diffusion Models
-As we said, the paper we used as baseline, Hoogeboom et al. (2022), combines the use of **GNN** with ****Diffusion Models (DMs)**,** standing as the first Diffusion Model that generates molecules in 3D space.
+As we said, the paper we used as baseline, [Hoogeboom et al. (2022)$^{[6]}$](#6-hoogeboom-e-satorras-v-g-vignac-c-and-welling-m-2022-equivariant-diffusion-for-molecule-generation-in-3d)), combines the use of **GNN** with **Diffusion Models (DMs)**, standing as the first Diffusion Model that generates molecules in 3D space.

-The use of Diffusion Models have gained more attention since the introduction of the Diffusion Probabilistic Models (DPMs) framework by Dhariwal and Nichol (2021) in 2020.
+The use of Diffusion Models have gained more attention since the introduction of the Diffusion Probabilistic Models (DPMs) framework by [Dhariwal and Nichol (2021)$^{[7]}$](#7-dhariwal-p-and-nichol-a-2021-diffusion-models-beat-gans-on-image-synthesis) in 2020.
 They have shown remarkable success in generating high-quality data across various domains, including image synthesis and audio generation.

 These models operate by iteratively denoising a sample starting from pure noise, guided by a learned probability distribution that captures the underlying structure of the target data.